adamtopaz/CopenhagenMasterclass2023/README.md

 This is the best way; you can edit files and experiment, and you won't lose them.
 It's also the hardest way: it involves typing stuff in on the command line.

-In brief: first install Lean 4 following the instructions [here](https://leanprover.github.io/lean4/doc/quickstart.html).
+In brief: first install Lean 4 following the installation instructions from the community webpage [here](https://leanprover-community.github.io/get_started.html#regular-install).

 Then download and install this project by typing